zetapush-demo/katacoda-scenarios/1-FirstTest/step2AnalyseApp.md

 # Analyse a ZetaPush application

-## The .zetarc
+## The .zetarc file

-Contains the developer’s credentials.
+This file contains the developer’s credentials.
 Useful to deploy or run your code.
 The content is auto generated if the file is empty.

 ## The worker directory